omtorano/Exports-Metatranscriptomics/README.md

 #end the sftp connection to transfer yourself back to longleaf
 quit #Is this the command that ends sftp connection?
 ```
+## Getting Started
+Rules for the Marchetti Lab /proj space
+- Do not work in the proj space, it is only for storage of 'final product' files from each stage in pipeline.
+We have a history of running out of space, storage availability can be tracked here https://rc-storage-info.its.unc.edu:32000/home.
+- Instead work in scratch (/pine/scr/<o>/<n>/<onyen>) or home directory (/nas/longleaf/home/<onyen>).
+Scratch has tons of space but inactive files will be deleted by ITS after ~30days, they send an email before deletion.
+- Use the rsync command to move files, mv deletes files from their original location and if interupted will result in data loss.
+- Use the rm (remove) command CAREFULLY, permanantly deletes files.
+- The recommended directory organization is to have directory for the project and seperate sub directories for code, reads, assemblies, annotations, and alignment (optional trimmed reads and fastqc output).
+- See final section of page for useful stuff.

 # Trimming
 For trimming I used the tool trim_galore https://github.com/FelixKrueger/TrimGalore/blob/master/Docs/Trim_Galore_User_Guide.md